vedansh-pandey18/Tic-Tac-Toe-Scalable-Web-Game-with-AI/README.md

 ## 👨‍💻 Author

 **Vedansh Pandey**
-Built with ❤️ to demonstrate **frontend engineering** and **algorithmic thinking**.
+Built with ❤️ using modern frontend best practices.

----

-📌 Note

-This project was built to explore scalable game logic, AI decision-making, and modern UI patterns using plain JavaScript without external frameworks.